-I have a big house, a husband who sees to my needs, a boy I adore, and friends who’ve got my back.
-But these things are just the facts of a fuller story that no one in the know would envy.
-Who would think that I who have it all, by appearances, can understand why Facebook famously feeds depression?
-The Happiest Virtual Place On Earth can feel like one endless reminder of the Things That Are Missing in your life.
-After a ginger foray into that part of social media this year, I found myself leaving the screen disturbed – and sad – and eventually realized the feelings came from wounds that have yet to heal.
+Why does Facebook famously feed depression?
+The Happiest Virtual Place On Earth can feel like one endless reminder of the Things That Are Missing in our life.
 Offline, I look at the people around me.
 My single friends would give an arm to be married.
 Those with families of their own each have their burden, ones I am grateful to have been spared.
-So why do we remain convinced others were dealt better cards, when we are every one of us in need of support and understanding?
+So why are we convinced that others were dealt better cards, when every one of us remains in need of support and understanding?

 Reasons We’re Sure Everybody Is Happier Than Us*

 1. We are unsatisfied with our lot, no matter how it turns.
 The human condition is not, in the language of mathematicians, an equation but an inequality: My life < The Ideal.
-A literary metaphor would make us an unfinished story, which is why our hearts beat for more.
+By literary metaphor, we are an unfinished story, which is why our heart beats for more.
 More money, more time, more joy, more toys, more love.
 We bring to the table our fractured perspective, limited understanding, hopes conceived of an unresolved past.
 We will never, by the bootstraps of our humanness, be able to complete our relationships because we can’t complete ourselves.

 3. The myth of perfectionism.
 I borrow some insights from Alain Botton, author of the NY Times article Why You Will Marry the Wrong Person, on our misguided notions of love because nowhere else do we so generously spin our fantasies of happiness.
 In a recent roundtable entitled How We Choose Our Spouses, Botton spoke of the reaction his article had garnered: